Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Introduction

 The following key factors have been at the heart of our present investigation.
 First and foremost, in a very recent work [8], we have discussed the modification of the standard St{$\ddot u$}ckelberg-formalism in the context of a {\it massive} Abelian 1-form (i.e. Proca) theory in two (1+1)-dimensions of spacetime.
 Hence, we have been curious to find out its analogue in the context of a {\it massive} Abelian 2-form theory in the {\it physical} four (3+1)-dimensions of spacetime.
-Second, we envisage to find out the existence of fields with {\it negative} kinetic terms on the basis of {\it symmetry} properties of our present theory because such kinds of {\it exotic} fields are the possible candidates for the dark matter and dark energy and they play an important role in the context of the cyclic, bouncing and self-accelerated cosmological models of Universe (see, e.g. [13-15] and references therein).
-Third, we desire to establish a connection between the nilpotent (anti-)BRST and (anti-)co-BRST transformations on the basis of discrete {\it duality} symmetry transformations [cf. Eqs.
-(48), (54)] in our theory.
-Fourth, the higher $p$-form ($p = 2, 3, ... $) gauge theories of {\it massless} and {\it massive} varieties are interesting from the point of view of (super)string theories as they appear in their excitations.
-Finally, we wish to find out the physical realizations of the Hodge duality {\it operator} of differential geometry [2-5] in terms of the discrete {\it duality} symmetry transformations.
+Second, we envisage to find out the existence of fields with {\it negative} kinetic terms on the basis of {\it symmetry} properties (as has happened in the case of a {\it modified} 2D Proca theory) because such kinds of {\it exotic} fields are the possible candidates for the dark matter and dark energy and they play an important role in the context of the cyclic, bouncing and self-accelerated cosmological models of the Universe (see, e.g. [13-15] and references therein).
+Third, we desire to establish a {\it direct} connection between the nilpotent (anti-)BRST and (anti-)co-BRST transformations on the basis of a set of discrete {\it duality} symmetry transformations [cf. Eqs.
+(48), (54)] {\it alone} which has {\it not} been accomplished in our earlier works [12,9].
+Fourth, we have developed a simple theoretical trick of using the EL-EoMs to get rid of the higher derivative terms so that our 4D theory can become renormalizable (cf. Sec.
+3 for details).
+Fifth, the higher $p$-form ($p = 2, 3, ... $) gauge theories of {\it massless} and {\it massive} varieties are interesting from the point of view of the (super)string theories as they appear in their quantum excitations.
+Finally, we wish to find out the physical realizations of the Hodge duality {\it operator} of differential geometry [2-5] in terms of the discrete {\it duality} symmetry transformations within the framework of BRST formalism.